kaestro/spring-boot-in-100-steps/web application with spring boot/spring-boot-second-web-application/README.md

     - Whenever @Valid is used, a bean named binding result is generated
     - ex) BindingResult result
     - if there exist an error, come back to the former page

+### Show error pop up message when hit validation error

+* <form:errors path="desc" cssClass="text-warning"/>
+    - bootstrap error style
+    - show error message concerning **description** field
+        * found in todo hibernate validator.jsp

+# Step 19: Updating a todo

+## Add Update button on a list-todos page

+## 3 miny steps

+1. add update button on existing list-todos view
+2. create controller method to handle the update(Get + POST request)
+3. create view for update

+### Add update button

+Rename the button of delete into update

+### Create update controller

+ for the update controller, if you're trying to reuse the previous **todo** view, it is necessary that your newly attained Todo bean must be in the name of **todo** or it will cause model attribute not found error.

+#### Current major problem

+* The **todo hibernate validator**'s form is only mapping **desc** field, and this is causing errors.
+* Rest field is mapped as null
+* you need to send other fields in a form of **hidden field**

+#### Remaining problem

+* We've sent **id** field properly, but **timeStamp** is not coming properly and needs some adjustment for simply handing it over causes javax.validation errors.
+* Will be dealt on next step